bobziuchkovski/devo/README.md

 ## Downloads

-Binary packages are availble for download [here](https://github.com/ziuchkovski/devo/releases).
+Binary packages are availble for download [here](https://github.com/bobziuchkovski/devo/releases).

 ## Library

 DeVo is implemented in pure [Go](https://golang.org/) and can be used as a library.
-Please see the [godocs](https://godoc.org/github.com/ziuchkovski/devo) for details.
+Please see the [godocs](https://godoc.org/github.com/bobziuchkovski/devo) for details.

 ## Authors

-Bob Ziuchkovski (@ziuchkovski)
+Bob Ziuchkovski (@bobziuchkovski)

 ## License (MIT)